JacopoMaster/Advent_of_code_2024/README.md

 ## 🎄 Advent of Code 2024 🎅

-Welcome to the **Advent of Code 2024**!
+Welcome to my **Advent of Code 2024**!
 Every day until Christmas, we’ll tackle new coding challenges to spread holiday cheer (and maybe a bit of debugging frustration).
 You can find the daily puzzles at: [https://adventofcode.com/2024](https://adventofcode.com/2024). 🎁

 ### 📂 What's in the Bag?
 This repository will be filled with my Python solutions, neatly organized by day.
 Each folder is like a little Christmas gift sometimes easy to open, sometimes wrapped in layers of complexity. 🎁🎅